UK Network of Mindfulness Teachers

-The Mindfulness Network CIC
+The Mindfulness Network

 CMRP (Centre for Mindfulness Research and Practice, University of Bangor) and in the Breathworks mindfulness approach to managing chronic pain and illness